Ryan Waldron

 Job Release

-Once a home has been released for construction, the plans are finalized, permits are applied for, and materials are ordered.
+A "job release" simply means that an address is now ready to begin construction.
+Once a home has been released, the plans are finalized, permits are applied for, and materials are ordered.

 Foundation

-You'll start to see activity happening at your homesite within the next 6-8 weeks.
+You will begin to see activity at your homesite within the next 6-8 weeks.

-The first steps are site preparation and setting form boards for the foundation.
+The next steps are site preparation and setting form boards for the foundation.

-After foundation inspections are complete, the foundation is poured.
+After form inspections are complete, the foundation is poured.

 Starting to see progress can be very exciting; however, this stage of construction is most susceptible to delays due to inclement weather.